mjcull/R4H2O/manuscript/4_tidyverse.md

 ggsave("resources/session4.test.png", width = 8, height = 4.5)
 ```

-X> Save one of your visualisations as a png file and share it with fellow course participants on the online community.
+X> Save one of your visualisations as a png file and share it with fellow course participants on the [online community](https://community.leanpub.com/c/r4h2o).

 This ends the short introduction into the functionality of the *ggplot2* library.
 This chapter is only a very brief overview of the principles as the capabilities of this package are extensive.

 In the next chapter, we discuss a [case study](#casestudy2) about customer perception where we practice visualisation and dig deeper into analysing data with the Tidyverse.

 ## Answers
-This last section contains all the answers to the questions posed in this lesson.
+This last section contains the answers to the questions posed in this lesson.

 ### Add your favourite colour to the bar plot
 You can add any colour you like.
 I choose to use chocolate as inspiration (Figure 4.9).